-Update (September 2017): There are new thoughts and photos about Kodak Vision3 250D here.
+Update (September 2017): I’ve shared additional thoughts and new photos using Kodak Vision3 250D.
+You can check them out here.

-About a year ago I tested the Fujicolor Reala 500D.
-But the results were not overwhelming.
-Probably the film was already expired.
-This time I did better research and found that Kodak is still manufacturing the Vision3 films.
-So I decided to give it a try, and I hoped that there was a fresh film in the cartridge.
+About a year ago, I tested Fujicolor Reala 500D, but the results were underwhelming, possibly because the film was expired.
+This time, I did more thorough research and found that Kodak is still producing the Vision3 films.
+I decided to give it a try, hoping the film in the cartridge was fresh.

 Costs of Kodak Vision3 in Taiwan

-Luckily the Vision3 is really cheap in Taiwan.
-One roll costs only 100 NT$ (about 3 €), which is much cheaper than a regular color negative film.
-The downside is, that the film needs to be sent to a special lab, where the rem jet layer can be removed.
-For me it took one week to get the negatives back, which is quite long compared to one hour for regular photographic film.
-Also the costs for developing are double as for regular film.
-However, the total costs are still lower than buying and processing a regular film.
-This makes the Kodak Vision3 a quite interesting alternative to regular film.
+Fortunately, Kodak Vision3 is quite affordable in Taiwan.
+A single roll costs only 100 NT$ (about 3 €), making it much cheaper than regular color negative film.
+However, the film requires processing at a special lab to remove the rem-jet layer, which can be a bit of a hassle.
+For me, it took a week to get the negatives back, which is considerably longer than the typical one-hour turnaround for regular film.
+Additionally, the development costs are double those of standard film.
+Despite this, the overall cost is still lower than buying and processing regular film, making Kodak Vision3 an intriguing alternative.

-The table below shows an example of the costs I encountered.
+Below is a table detailing the costs I encountered.

 Kodak Vision3 250D | Kodak Ektar 100 | |